 - advice for creating a fun and empowering Book Club community

 Girls Leadership’s Girl & Grown-up Book Club is a great opportunity for you and your girls!

 1. Your girl needs you.
 To develop confidence and resilience, she requires a good role model.
 That’s you.
 Research shows that parents and guardians are the number one influencer of a girls’ leadership ambitions.
 You are the one giving her the scripts, permission, and authority to speak up and be true to herself.
 The Girl & Grown-up Book Club gives you the time and tools to take advantage of that awesome opportunity.

 2. Books provide a safe starting point for honest dialogue.
 We’ll choose books about standing up for one’s self, healthy friendships, and facing conflict.
 Reading helps your daughter develop empathy for others, and the characters’ situations will give her a scaffold for growing ideas about the world and her place in it.

 3. Girls will practice leadership skills.
 Girls will get to practice communication, facilitation, and healthy risk taking in the fun context of the book club.
 At each book club, girls will articulate their thoughts, encourage quiet voices, disagree respectfully, and take turns facilitating group discussion.
 We’ll give you tips for how you can support your girl as she transfers these skills to her relationships, classrooms, and larger communities.

-4. You’ll build a community with other parents, or parent-figures who know what you’re going through.
+4. You’ll build a community with other parents and parent-figures who know what you’re going through.
 Isn’t it nice to know you’re not alone?

 5. Your girl will expand and strengthen her brave community, too.
 Research shows that adolescents are more resilient when they have strong connections with others.
 A connected girl is a confident girl, and you can support her strong relationship bonds by prioritizing shared social time.